jerbarnes/semeval22_structured_sentiment/README.md

             norec_train = json.load(infile)
 ```

+## Codalab
+Submissions will be handled through our [codalab competition website](https://competitions.codalab.org/competitions/33307).

 ## Baselines

 The task organizers provide two baselines: one that takes a sequence-labelling approach and a second that converts the problem to a dependency graph parsing task.